 - Connections to public health infrastructures like registry and illness database systems.

-For instance, if you provide a new prescription to a patient, the EMR looks for possible collisions with the patient’s previous prescriptions and medical error status and warns the prescriber.
+For instance, if a new prescription is provided to a patient, the EMR looks for possible collisions with the patient’s previous prescriptions and medical error status and warns the prescriber.

 Electronic medical records provide for the rapid and methodical diagnosis and resolution of operational issues for authorized providers.
 Finding and fixing such issues is a lot more work and time-consuming with a paper-based system.